pedrocatalao/rgb-ascii-art/README.md

 # RGB ASCII art tools

-This is my first go with Python :)
+Taking a shot with Python for the first time and trying to have a bit of fun in the process.

-It consists of a couple of small scripts:
+This consists of a couple of small scripts that play with ASCII and ANSI escape sequences to add some color to your terminal.

-### colorize_ascii
+## colorize_ascii

 This can be ran by specifying an `input file` or a `text string` to generate an ASCII banner.